CoffeePot1206/FingerprintRecovering/README.md

 ## Test

 For testing, simply run the script `process.py`.
 It will automatically corrupt the fingerprint images in test set, and recover it using the pretrained model.

+Corruption and recovering examples can be seen in the directory `testcopy`(mainly for Gaussian noise corruption).